r3-os/r3/README.md

 - The kernel timing mechanism drives **software timers** and a **system-global clock** with microsecond precision.
 The system clock can be rewound or fast-forwarded for drift compensation.
 The timing algorithm has a logarithmic time complexity and is therefore scalable.
 The implementation is robust against a large interrupt processing delay.

+- **Bindings** are a statically-defined storage with runtime initialization and configuration-time borrow checking.
+They can be bound to tasks and other objects to provide safe mutable access.

 - The utility library includes safe container types such as **`Mutex`** and **`RecursiveMutex`**, which are built upon low-level synchronization primitives.

 [the priority ceiling protocol]: https://en.wikipedia.org/wiki/Priority_ceiling_protocol